 AOur Lotus Belle tents do not have traditional power sockets.
 However, they do feature solar powered lighting and portable power banks with enough juice to fully charge small devices multiple times.
 Large devices such as laptops can be charged at Casa Bulú.

 Getting around Costa Rica is also hassle-free.
 Domestic, carbon neutral airlines like Sansa connect all the country's regions with the longest internal flight route being under 1 hour.
-Roads and highways are well-maintained too and driving between destinations is unlikely to ever take more than 4 hours.
+Roads and highways are well-maintained and driving between destinations generally will not take more than 4 hours.